dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 can delete its session state, and inform its client (e.g., the application installer) of success.

-If instead the OTrP Agent passes a message buffer, the TEEP Broker handles the message buffer as specified in {{send-msg}}.
+If instead the OTrP Agent passes back a message buffer, the TEEP Broker handles the message buffer as specified in {{send-msg}}.

 ## Handling checks for policy changes